-- 30. The DSDR Program is an EE Program defined as "new" pursuant to N.C.
-Gen. Stat. § 62-133.8 and N.C.
+- 2930.
+The DSDR Program is a newan EE Program as defined by G.S.as "new" pursuant to N.C.
+Gen. Stat. § 62-133.8 and G.S.N.C.
 Gen. Stat. § 62-133.9, and is eligible for recovery of reasonable and prudent costs, as well as NLR, subject to the terms and conditions of NLR set forth herein.
-The DSDR Program is not eligible for recovery of a PPI. - 31.
-The rate of return on investment used to determine the DSDR Program capital-related costs included in each annual rider will be based on the then-current capital structure, embedded cost of preferred stock, and embedded cost of debt of the Company (net of appropriate income taxes), and the cost of common equity approved in the Company's then most recent general rate case.
+The DSDR Program is not eligible for recovery of a PPI. - 3031.
+The rate of return on investment used to determine the DSDR Program capital-related costs included in each annual rider will be based on the thencurrent capital structure, embedded cost of preferred stock, and embedded cost of debt of the Company (net of appropriate income taxes), and the cost of common equity approved in the Company's then most recent general rate case.